Frequently Asked Questions about Sword & Spirit Seminary

 What if I earn more credits than required for my MDiv or DMin?

 The credit-hours that exceed the 72 required in the Master of Divinity Degree roll over into the Doctorate of Ministries program.
-And, the three DMin required courses are available to MDiv students (to be replaced by electives if they go on to earn a Doctorate).
+And, the four DMin required courses are available to MDiv students (to be replaced by electives if they go on to earn a Doctorate).

 We are delighted to see ministers with a thirst for the things of God.
 Therefore, those who have earned both Master of Divinity and Doctorate of Ministries enjoy substantial alumni discounts on the purchase of further courses, which may add supplemental certifications.
+Inquire for further details.